googlefonts/roboto-2/README.md

+> [!important]
+> This repo is obsolete, and the Roboto project continues at [github.com/googlefonts/roboto-3-classic](https://github.com/googlefonts/roboto-3-classic)

 This is the source repository for Roboto: Google’s signature family of fonts, the default font on Android and Chrome OS, and the recommended font for Google’s visual language, Material Design.